-- View the device server report: View information about the product status in a pop-up window.
-The Access Log is automatically included in the Server Report. - Download the device server report: It creates a .zip file that contains a complete server report text file in UTF-8 format, as well as a snapshot of the current live view image.
-Always include the server report .zip file when you contact support. - Download the crash report: Download an archive with detailed information about the server's status.
-The crash report contains information that is in the server report as well as detailed debug information.
-This report might contain sensitive information such as network traces.
-It can take several minutes to generate the report.
+Reports automa • Downlo format, contact • Downlo contain ne device server report : View information about the product status in a pop-up window.
+The Access Log is tically included in the Server Report. and the device server report : It creates a .zip file that contains a complete server report text file in UTF-8 as well as a snapshot of the current live view image.
+Always include the server report .zip file when you support. and the crash report : Download an archive with detailed information about the server's status.
+The crash report s information that is in the server report as well as detailed debug information.
+This report might contain e information such as network traces.
+It can take several minutes to generate the report. messag • View th ne system log: Click to show information about system events such as device startup, warnings, and critical es. ne access log: Click to show all failed attempts to access the device, for example, when a wrong login rd is used.
+Network trace Important A network trace file might contain sensitive information, for example certificates or passwords.
+A network trace file e can help you troubleshoot problems by recording activity on the network.